-John Peterson recently caught this 31 inch walleye on Lake of the Woods, while fishing from a permanent fish house.
+John Peterson recently caught this 31-inch walleye on Lake of the Woods, while fishing from a permanent fish house.
 Peterson, the President of Northland Fishing Tackle, caught this and several other fish that day on the new Moxie Minnow, a new ice-fishing lure of his own design.
 “Spoons and blade-baits vibrate and call fish to the area, which is key when ice fishing, especially from the confines of a permanent shelter,” says Peterson.

 In contrast to moving about with or without a portable shelter, angling from a permanent fish house can also be productive.
 Certain bodies of water lend themselves to a “sit-tight” approach.

 So which is better, portable or permanent?
 Again, many will argue that portability is the only way to go.
 My Frabill flip-over style portable certainly gets a workout each winter.
-However, I will argue that at times, camping in one location in my permanent shack or portable, has proven just as effective as a search and destroy strategy.
+However, I will argue that at times, camping in one location in my permanent shack or portable, has proven just as effective as a search-and-destroy strategy.
 I guess then, it depends on the situation.

 The walleye bite on most of the clear lakes near my home occurs during a very short window right about sundown.
 It’s a short bite that does not lend itself to relocating.
 Fish are also spooky in the clear water.
-I keep my permanent shelter set up on a perennial “sweet-spot”, an obvious piece of structure.
+I keep my permanent shelter set up on a perennial “sweet spot”, an obvious piece of structure.
 I can zip out to my house, by ATV or snowmobile at early ice, and with my truck much of the winter, and be fishing in a few minutes.
 I only auger two holes in the house when I’m fishing solo, and four when I have one of the kids or a buddy along.
 Noise is kept to a minimum.
-I’ll only fish for an hour or so, because that’s about how long the bite lasts.
+I’ll only fish for an hour or so because that’s about how long the bite lasts.
 A permanent shack works for me in this situation.

-Bodies of water in which walleyes tend to roam deeper sand or mud basins can also call for a sit tight approach.
+Bodies of water in which walleyes tend to roam deeper sand or mud basins can also call for a sit-tight approach.
 Lake of the Woods on the Ontario – Minnesota border is a prime example.
 Large permanent shelters are very common, especially near the southern shore.
 Many are available for rent from resorts.
 Here, walleyes roam large featureless flats.
 With few real contact points, finding a “sweet spot” is difficult and not necessary.
 A group of anglers might climb into a fish house at dawn, fish all day, and never cut a hole outside.
 It’s a waiting game, but rewards, often a bucketful of walleye and sauger, come to those who wait.

 Call ‘em In

-When sitting tight in a permanent of portable shelter, certain lures can be used to get the attention of and attract nearby fish.
+When sitting tight in a permanent portable shelter, certain lures can be used to get the attention of and attract nearby fish.
 A struggling minnow impaled on a hook or jig emits vibration.
-Other lures however, have increased “drawing power”.
+Other lures, however, have increased “drawing power”.
 At the top of the list are rattling spoons.
 Northland Tackle’s Buck-Shot Rattle Spoon, tipped with a minnow head, has accounted for over half of the winter walleyes I’ve caught over the last several years.
 When jigged aggressively, it emits a “click” that walleyes want to investigate.
 For a jigging motion, I use short, quick snaps with my wrist.
-When a walleye shows itself on my Marcum flasher however, I’ve found that a dead-stick approach will generally seal the deal.
+When a walleye shows itself on my Marcum flasher, however, I’ve found that a dead-stick approach will generally seal the deal.
 Big walleyes will inhale the whole spoon while smaller fish nip just the minnow head.

 Spoons that flutter and tumble on the fall also send out sound waves that attract walleyes.
 A new spoon that walleyes may not have yet seen is the Moxie Minnow, another Northland creation.
 It’s a member of the company’s Live-Forage line-up of lures that look like the real thing.
 The slow but erratic action of the spoon will bring walleyes in for a closer look, while the real-life appearance makes them bite.